toggenation/php-info/README.md

  */
 ```

 ## Installation
-This package is not published on https://packagist.org/
+This package is NOT published on https://packagist.org/

 You need to add to add the following `repositories` property to your `composer.json` and run `composer update`.